AndreaMercanti/NARRE/README.md

 # NARRE

-This is our implementation for the paper:
+This is the implementation for the paper:

 *Chong Chen, Min Zhang, Yiqun Liu, and Shaoping Ma.
 2018.
 [Neural Attentional Rating Regression with Review-level Explanations.](http://www.thuir.cn/group/~YQLiu/publications/WWW2018_CC.pdf)
 In WWW'18.*

-**Please cite our WWW'18 paper if you use our codes.
-Thanks!**
+**Please consider to cite the paper if you use its codes.**

 ```
 @inproceedings{chen2018neural,